freezingsaddles/freezing-model/README.md

 The script [bin/registrants.ps1](bin/registrants.ps1), given a CSV export from the WordPress registration site for Freezing Saddles, can generate a `registrants` table in the `freezing` database that is useful for determining who has registered but has not authorized properly in the database.

-These queries can find users who need to authorize and generate a list of emails
+These queries can find users who still need to authorize with Strava and generate a list of emails for those users:
 ```
 select regnum, id, username, name, email, registered_on from registrants r where id not in (select id from athletes); /* Athletes who have never authorized with the freezingsaddles.org site */